 Preamble

-The University of Saskatchewan (USask) Bachelor of Science in Nutrition program has a social responsibility to provide enrolled students with opportunities to develop the qualifications (academic knowledge, professional behaviours, attitudes, and skills) necessary to enter the profession of dietetics.
-Students interested in pursuing a Bachelor of Science in Nutrition degree are encouraged to review the following document which outlines the skills and attributes required for successful completion of the program, and registration as a dietitian.
-Where a student cannot exhibit the standards (which refers to their essential skills and attributes) to such an extent that it may impact the safety or well-being of patients, students, or others, the program may modify the participation of a student including, but not limited to, limiting student activities, requiring the student to take a leave of absence, or in serious instances, requiring the student to discontinue from, or not enter, the program.
+The University of Saskatchewan (USask) Bachelor of Science in Nutrition program has a responsibility to provide enrolled students with opportunities to develop the qualifications (academic knowledge, professional behaviours, attitudes, and skills) necessary to enter the profession of dietetics.
+Where a student cannot exhibit the standards (which refers to their essential skills and attributes) to such an extent that it may impact the safety or well-being of patients/clients, students, or others, the College of Pharmacy and Nutrition may modify the participation of a student including, but not limited to, restricting student activities, requiring the student to take a leave of absence, or in serious instances, requiring the student to discontinue from, or not enter, the program.

 Aptitude and attitude